 Doing laundry in the old days was no easy task, and it involved heating the water, using a washboard and overall, it was an intense labor.
 If you live off the grid or if you worry that one day there will be no more electricity, you should learn how to make an off the grid washing machine.
 This DIY project will show you how cheap and easy it is to make one.

 We are a generation that was born on innovation.
-In a short period of time we became addicted to all the electronic devices that are part of our daily lives.
+In a short period of time, we became addicted to all the electronic devices that are part of our daily lives.
 The Internet, the cell phones and our personal computer are all devices that control us.
 We can’t function properly without them.
 All these devices rely on a common denominator – electricity.
-When the flow of electricity suddenly stops, our normal existence will stop as well.
+When the flow of electricity suddenly stops, our normal existence will end as well.
 We will have to adapt to a new world, a world without electricity.

-Nothing brings a man down like fear of hunger.
+Nothing brings a man down like the fear of hunger.
 It’s something we all think about, regardless how full our pantry is.
-We can’t really help it and it’s a genetic memory that was seeded in us throughout human history.
+We can’t really help it, and it’s a genetic memory that was seeded in us throughout human history.
 Since food was often scarce and starvation was always a problem, food storage was one of the first skills humans learned.
-Food storage allows us to survive for longer periods of time and give us a comfort feeling that enables us to concentrate on developing other skills.
+Food storage allows us to survive for extended periods of time and give us a comforting feeling that enables us to concentrate on developing other skills.